Super Useful Tips to Handle Snoring Issues

 Do not drink alcohol right before bed, and try to get the recommended sleeping time.
 You are more likely to snore if you overtire yourself and then go to bed.

 7. Change Your Pillows

-Dust mites accumulate in pillows and can cause allergic reactions that can lead to snoring.
+Dust mites accumulate in pillows and can cause allergic reactions that lead to snoring.
 One other thing to consider is that, although no one can deny the benefits of keeping pets for seniors, allowing pets to sleep on the bed causes you to breathe in animal dander, another common irritant.
-It is recommended to air fluff your pillows twice a weekend replace them every six months to minimize dust mites and allergens.
+It is recommended to air fluff your pillows twice a weekend and replace them every six months to minimize dust mites and allergens.
 Also, keep your pets out of the bedroom.